Father describes daughter, 14, killed in Creeslough explosion as ‘little gem’

 Mr McGill’s will be in the same church on Tuesday afternoon.

-Mr O’Flaherty’s funeral will be in St Mary’s Church in Derrybeg on Wednesday.
+Mr O’Flaherty’s funeral will be in St Mary’s Church in Derrybeg on Wednesday morning.

+Ms O’Donnell and her son James will have a joint service at St Michael’s in Creeslough on Wednesday afternoon.

 On Monday afternoon, nurses from Letterkenny hospital lined the road as the remains of Mr O’Flaherty was taken from a chapel in the town.